-- 2-1a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying the boundary within which "village" as opposed to "rural" development policies apply - 2-1 b The development framework has been extended to include: - a) the recently completed development at Racecourse View (C in figure 15), and - b) sites approved for development (A in figure 15), and - c) permitted community facilities the new Village Hall (COH/4-2) and Early Years Nursery (COH/4-3) - within the Recreation Ground at the edge of the existing development framework.
-(B in figure 15) - 2-1c The development framework will be reviewed to account for changes in housing need and supply five years after this plan is made. - 2-1 d SCDC's strategic planning policies will continue to apply according to whether a proposal is inside or outside the framework.
+- 2-1a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying the boundary within which "village" as opposed to "rural" development policies apply.
+The policy incorporates a spatial plan for the Neighbourhood Area.
+The concentration of new development within the development framework will assist in the delivery of sustainable development by concentrating new development close to essential community and retail/commercial services in the village.
+In addition, it takes account of recent planning permissions for new residential development. - 2-1b The development framework has been extended beyond that identified in the adopted Local Plan to include: - a) the recently completed development at Racecourse View (C in Figure 15), and - b) sites approved for development (A and D in Figure 15), and - c) permitted community facilities the new Village Hall (COH/4-2) and Early Years Nursery (COH/4-3) within the Recreation Ground at the edge of the existing development framework.
+(B in Figure 15) - 2-1c The development framework will be reviewed to account for changes in housing need and supply five years after this plan is made. - 2-1d SCDC's strategic planning policies will continue to apply according to whether a proposal is inside or outside the framework.